dani-cw/Monitoring_Selection/Undestand the Industry.md

-# 3.1 Undestand The Industry
+# 3.1 Understand The Industry

 ### 1. Explain the money flow and the information flow in the acquirer market and the role of the main players.